 Day 12 – Monday April 2nd

 Today we will see Kyoto in a very specific light.
 We will slow down our pace, travel by foot and visit a few of the more spiritual places in this ancient city.
-We will visit Ryoan-ji.
+Our first stop will be Ryoan-ji.
 This Zen temple is known worldwide for its rock and sand garden.
-It is the finest of all rock gardens in Japan as it brings together many aspects of Zen Buddhism and acts to clear the mind and cleanse the spirit.
+It is the finest of all rock gardens in Japan as it brings together many aspects of Zen Buddhism, and acts to clear the mind and cleanse the spirit.

 From here we will visit an often forgotten walk through this city.
 The “Philosopher’s Walk” takes us from Nansenji Temple to the often missed Ginkakuji (Silver Pavilion).
 We will take our time on the walk stopping for lunch at one of the many restaurants along the way.
 If we have time we will visit Honen-in or many of the other temples in the area.

 Kyoto, and in particular this area, has a special way of sheltering us from the business of normal city life and you will again be transported into the past.